Arsnael/james-project/src/site/markdown/server/manage-webadmin.md

 ```

 Will create a task that will attempt to redeliver all events of a particular group stored in "Event Dead Letter".
+If successful, redelivered events will then be removed from "Dead Letter".

 Response codes: